 Mr. Webb has studied abroad extensively in Spain, South America and the South Pacific and speaks conversational Spanish.

-Lenden Webb is admitted and has practiced law in the State of California, The United States Supreme Court and the United States District Courts for the Southern, Northern and Eastern Districts of California, the District of Colorado, the United States Court of Appeals for the Federal Circuit and the United States Court of Appeal for the Ninth Circuit.
+Lenden Webb, a member of the San Diego County Bar Association, is admitted and has practiced law in the State of California, The United States Supreme Court and the United States District Courts for the Central, Southern and Eastern Districts of California, the District of Colorado, the United States Court of Appeals for the Federal Circuit and the United States Court of Appeal for the Ninth Circuit.
 He is a member of the Fresno and San Diego County Bar Associations and the American Bar Association.

 SAMPLE CASE RESULTS